hapax/hapax.github.io/assets/teaching.md

 f'(c) = \frac{f(b)-f(a)}{b-a}.
 $$

+This statement is the mean value theorem, and we have just heuristically proved it.
 Another nice feature of our proof is that (combined with root-finding methods) it can be turned into an algorithm for finding the point $c$.

 #### A kink in the argument <a id="sec-2-2" name="sec-2-2"></a>

 As fun as this theorem is to prove, it's even more fun to break.
-If the students draw a sharp kink in the curve, the theorem fails:
+If the students draw a sharp kink in the curve, they should see that the theorem fails:

 <figure>
     <div style="text-align:center"><img src ="/images/posts/mvt7.png"